 Maternal Orbits

-In crafting "Maternal Orbits," I sought to honor the profound impact of every individual, past and present, on our lives.
+The series is also a reflection on the statement that mothers can never be serious artists, when having and raising children is inherently a creative act.
+Rejecting the notion of solitary artistic pursuit, I celebrate the power of community and familial support in nurturing creativity.
+This series challenges the prevailing stigma that suggests women cannot thrive as artists while embracing motherhood.
+In crafting Maternal Orbits, I sought to honor the profound impact of every individual, past and present, on our lives.
 Through personal reflections and the influence of revered female artists such as Kara Walker, Yoko Ono, and Georgia O'Keeffe, I wove a tapestry of interconnectedness and resilience.

 While this series represents a culmination of my artistic vision, it also serves as a springboard for future exploration.
 As I look ahead, I am eager to delve deeper into themes of maternity, femininity, and creativity, continuing to challenge conventions and redefine the narrative of women in art.